osi-oswald/react-unify/README.md

 ## @prop

-Access `this.props.someProp` as a component member `this.someProp` and initialize its default value once if necessary.
+Access `this.props.someProp` as a component member `this.someProp` and initialize its default value if necessary.

 ```js
 @prop myProp;